anhr/commonNodeJS/SpriteText/SpriteText.md

 } );
 ```
-Now user can select another color of the "Group" text in the "Sprite with individual options" folder.
+Now user can select another color of the "group" text in the "Sprite with individual options" folder.